Owen Da Gama: Coaching career

-He later became the head coach of Highlands Park F.C.and took over the club after 5 matches in the NFD.
+He later became the head coach of Highlands Park F.C. and took over the club after 5 matches in the NFD.
 Highlands Park had lost the last three matches.
 Da Gama went unbeaten in the remaining 25 league matches, breaking several records.
 Most matches won, most points, most goals scored, least matches lost as well as best goal difference.
-After winning promotion to the PSL, Da Gama took Highlands Park to the to a Top 8 finish and the following season to the Top 8 Final, losing 1-0 to SuperSport United.
+After winning promotion to the PSL, Da Gama took Highlands Park to a Top 8 finish and the following season to the Top 8 Final, losing 1–0 to SuperSport United.
 Highlands Park was sold to Tim Sukazi and renamed TS Galaxy.
 Da Gama later joined TS Galaxy languishing at the bottom of the log.
 He amassed 18 points in a short space of time and lost out a Top 8 position on goal difference to Bloemfontein Celtics.
 Da Gama joined Sekhukhune as Co Coach to Macdonald Makhubedu on a short stint with 5 matches remaining.
 May Highlands Park.